-Written as an instruction manual for improving one’s tennis game, Timothy Gallwey’s The Inner Game of Tennis covers far wider ground; not only does it present an attractive theory of learning, but becomes a compelling, albeit implicit, argument for a Stoic approach to life.
+Written as an instruction manual for improving one’s tennis game, Timothy Gallwey’s The Inner Game of Tennis covers far wider ground; not only does it present an attractive theory of learning, but it becomes a compelling (albeit implicit) argument for a Stoic approach to life.

 Its learning theory states that the subconscious is not only capable, but better off, performing complex (physical) tasks without interference by the conscious self.
 The conscious self should be used as a neutral observer and goal-setter, communicating these to the subconscious with images, sounds, and feelings.
 Common self-criticism of ones actions (“how could I be so stupid”, “I suck”, etc.) interfere with the effective performance of tasks.
 The learning process is (page 73):